josegonzalez/josediazgonzalez.com/_posts/2014-12-03-customizing-bake-and-installing-plugins-with-cakephp-3.markdown

 <?= $this->Form->create($<%= $singularVar %>, <% if (empty($formOptions)) : %>[]<% else : %><%= var_export($formOptions) %><% endif;%>); ?>
 ```

+I order to show the related form, we'll need to modify the `Bake/Template/view.ctp` we copied over.
 It's rather long and complicated, but we'll simply add the following line to the end:

 ```php
 <%